DONATE TO THIS

-Become a College Mentor and Make a Difference in a High School Student’s Life!All interested volunteers must apply here: http://bttr.im/qn257
+Become a College Mentor and Support a High School Senior’s Next Steps!

-East Harlem Tutorial Program’s (EHTP) goal is to help prepare students with the academic skills, strength of character and social and emotional well-being to excel in high school and college, to lead in their communities, and realize their best possible selves.
+East Harlem Tutorial Program’s (EHTP) mission is to offer students an anti-racist and equitable learning collective to exercise their brilliance.
+Our students build the academic skills, strength of character, and emotional well-being to thrive in school and lead in their communities.
 The College Mentoring Program is one way we work towards achieving our goal.

-- Mentees apply to a minimum of 6 schools, CUNY or SUNY schools
+- Mentees apply to a minimum of 6 CUNY and/or SUNY schools (Y1)

-- Support students as they research and apply to at least six "best fit" colleges and at least four scholarships
+- Support students as they research and apply to an additional six "best fit" colleges or programs and at least four scholarships (Y1)

 - Support the development of their professional communication skills, including skills related to interviews and email communication

-- Track and report scholar progress regularly in accordance with program policies
+- Track and report student progress regularly in accordance with program policies

-- Excellent project manager - mentor is highly organized, can articulate a system for keeping track of responsibilities and meeting deadlines, and has a willingness and desire to do the research necessary to develop list of "best fit" schools for mentee.
+- Excellent project manager - a mentor is highly organized, can articulate a system for keeping track of responsibilities and meeting deadlines, and has a willingness and desire to do the research necessary to develop a list of "best fit" schools for the mentee

 - Mission Fit - Passionate about EHTP’s mission of preparing students with the academic skills, strength of character, and emotional well-being to excel in high school and college, to lead in their communities, and to realize their best possible selves

-The College Mentoring program is a two-year commitment with different requirements in Years One & Two.
+CMP is a two-year commitment with different requirements in Years 1 & 2.

 Ready to apply?
 Apply using our online application: http://bttr.im/qn257